sandragodinhosilva/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Sandra Godinho Silva is a researcher and doctoral student at the Institute for Bioengineering and Biosciences.
-Sandra has also a master degree in Pharmaceutical Sciences and experience in community pharmacy.
-Nevertheless, what she really considers herself to be is a bioinformatician.
-During her doctorate, she started by working in experimental microbiology but quickly realized that was far more enthusiastic about advanced data analysis.
-So, Sandra decided to enter an intense journey to obtain competences on programming, statistics and mathematics so that she could go deeper into the world of biological data.
-The lack of experience wouldn’t stop her.
-She is now working in the application of machine learning algorithms to solve long unknown biological questions.
-By combining notions of microbiology and genomics with bioinformatic tools, she explores the secondary metabolism of microorganisms in the hope to find new molecules with potential therapeutic activity.
+My name is Sandra and I’m a PhD at a doctoral program in biotechnology and biosciences.
+I'm also a certified pharmacist with experience in community pharmacy and medical devices.
+Nevertheless, what I really consider myself to be is a bioinformatician.

+I am now working in the application of machine learning algorithms to solve long unknown biological questions.
+By combining notions of microbiology and genomics with bioinformatic tools, I aim to explore the secondary metabolism of microorganisms and to find molecules with potential therapeutic activity.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.